 - Your keenness to take the role.

-If you are realistic about your rate expectations and bear in mind these fundamental rate negotiation factors, you will be in a good position to maximise your rate when the time comes.
+If you are realistic about your rate expectations and keep these fundamental rate negotiation factors in mind, you will be in a good position to maximise your rate when the time comes.

 Find out more about working out your contract rate, as well as our dedicated IT contractor rates section, which will provide you with a good snapshot of the current state of the market.